yueli-econ/yueli-econ.github.io/_pages/research.md

 ### “Unemployment and Higher Education: Evidence from Higher Education Expansion in China”

-Abstract: This paper exploits the 1999 nationwide higher education expansion in China to estimate the dynamics of the causal effect of the 1999 higher education, college degrees and years of schooling on labour market outcomes in China.
-Using the China Urban Household Survey and China Census data and a fuzzy regression discontinuity setting, this paper finds the expansion has worsened the economic outlook for college graduates in the short run but pays back in the long run in terms of unemployment propensity, getting a good job and wages.
+Abstract: This paper exploits the 1999 nationwide higher education expansion in China to estimate the dynamics of the causal effect of college degrees on labour market outcomes in China.

 ---